-- restore teeth when there is not enough remaining tooth structure to support a large filling
+- To restore teeth when there is not enough remaining tooth structure to support a large filling

-Crowns can be made of porcelain, gold and a combination of metal with porcelain covering it.
-The procedure is generally requires two appointments.
-The first appoint the tooth is prepared for the crown.
+Crowns can be made of porcelain, gold or a combination of metal with porcelain covering it.
+The procedure generally requires two appointments.
+During the first appointment, the tooth is prepared for the crown.
 An impression is made of the prepared tooth and sent to a lab were the crown is custom made.
 The patient will have a temporary crown made and two weeks later the final crown is fitted and cemented.

 Below are the ways in which your temporary crown will differ from your final crown:

 - Color: The color of the plastic temporary crown does not resemble the final (permanent) crown in any way.

 - Shape and Size: Temporary crowns are custom-made for each patient, but they will not, in any way, resemble the final crown which is being made especially for you.

 - Tooth Sensitivity: Your temporary crown will help protect the sensitivity of the prepared tooth.
 However, it does not fit your mouth like the permanent crown will, so you may notice sensitivity to heat, cold, or sweets – sensations you won’t feel when your specially-made crown is in place.

 - The temporary cement requires about 30 minutes (one half-hour) to set.
 Please do not chew during that period of time.